 Do you have a question about your partial thickness rotator tear or full thickness tear rotator cuff issues for Dr. Darrow?

 Over the years we have helped many people with rotator cuff tears.
 When someone comes into our institute it is usually after the “conservative treatments” have failed and that a surgery is being strongly recommended.
 What people want is a realistic plan to get them to a pain-free range of motion in a functioning shoulder.
 Many times we can get people to this goal, many times we come close to getting people to this goal with significant improvement to their quality of life.
 There are times when we can only help a little.
 There are times we cannot help at all.
 People we cannot help would be significantly advanced tears and cases of degenerative shoulder disease.
 Perhaps 10 to 20% of patients who seek regenerative medicine will not be good candidates.
-This is why I invite people to email me to discuss before they make an appointment for treating rotator cuff.
+This is why I invite people to email our staff to discuss their situation before they make an appointment for treating rotator cuff.
 You can do so as well by using the form below.
-Use the form below and tell me about your shoulder problems and I will get back to you and we can explore the realistic healing options that we may be able to offer you.

 1 Patel M, Amini MH.
 Management of Acute Rotator Cuff Tears.
 The Orthopedic clinics of North America.
 2022;53(1):69-76.